 '''

-f = codecs.open('test', encoding='utf-8', mode='w+')
+with open('test', encoding='utf-8', mode='w+') as f:

-f.write(u'\u4500 blah blah blah\n')
+f.write('\u4500 blah blah blah\n')

 f.seek(0)

-print repr(f.readline()[:1])

-f.close()
+print(repr(f.readline()[:1]))

 '''

-Unicode character U+FEFF is used as a byte-order mark (BOM), and is often written as the first character of a file in order to assist with autodetection of the file's byte ordering.
+The Unicode character U+FEFF is used as a byte-order mark (BOM), and is often written as the first character of a file in order to assist with autodetection of the file's byte ordering.
 Some encodings, such as UTF-16, expect a BOM to be present at the start of a file; when such an encoding is used, the BOM will be automatically written as the first character and will be silently dropped when the file is read.
 There are variants of these encodings, such as 'utf-16-le' and 'utf-16-be' for little-endian and big-endian encodings, that specify one particular byte ordering and don't skip the BOM.